RobertCL/Flappy-duino/README.md

 Given the current craze around the game Flappy Bird I thought it would be interesting to see if I could write something similar on Arduino using the Adafruit TFT LCD touchscreen shield.
 A few hours of coding and here is the result.
 I'm quite impressed that the Arduino will run fast enough.

-See it in action here : <insert link!>
+See it in action here : http://youtu.be/_h77H0qHhmM

 What you need
 -------------